From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TC in disordered ITF model

-Consider the system initially in a fully polarized state along the $z$ axis, represented as $|\psi_0\rangle=\otimes_{i=1}^L |\uparrow_i\rangle$, where $L$ is the total number of spins.
-By applying the Floquet time evolution operator to this state, we can derive the system's state at any time $t$, along with the time dependence of various order parameters.
-We investigate the time dependence of the order parameters, specifically the magnetizations along the $x$, $y$, and $z$ axes, defined as $m^{x,y,z}=\langle\hat{\sigma}^{x,y,z}\rangle$.
 In the presence of disorder, it is essential to compute ensemble averages of the magnetizations across various random realizations.
-By averaging over 150 random realizations, we derive the magnetizations $m^{x,y,z}$ for 160 Floquet cycles.
-Our findings indicate that when $\bar{J}\gg\bar{h}$, the magnetization $m^z$ exhibits oscillatory behavior around zero with a period of $2T$ (refer to Fig. \ref{Fig:mag-TC}-(up)).
-The periodic oscillations of $m^z$, with a period that is double that of the Hamiltonian, suggest a breakdown of time translational symmetry.
-This phenomenon is indicative of time crystal (TC), provided that the observed oscillations remain stable in the thermodynamic limit ($L\rightarrow\infty$) and are resilient against perturbations such as interactions.
+By averaging over 150 random realizations, we derive the magnetizations for 160 Floquet cycles.
+Our findings indicate that when $\bar{J}\gg\bar{h}$ ($\bar{h}$ and $\bar{J}$ represent the mean values of the random fields $h_i$ and the random couplings $J_i$, respectively), the magnetization $m^z(t)$ exhibits oscillatory behavior around zero with a period of $2T$ (refer to Fig. \ref{Fig:mag-TC}).
+The periodic oscillations of $m^z(t)$, with a period that is double that of the Hamiltonian, suggest a breakdown of time translational symmetry.
+This phenomenon is indicative of discrete TC, provided that the observed oscillations remain stable in the thermodynamic limit ($L\rightarrow\infty$) and are resilient against perturbations such as interactions.

 We also derive the time dependence of all components of the magnetization in the PM phase, where $\bar{J}<\bar{h}$.
 Our findings, presented in Fig. \ref{Fig:mag-TC}-(down), indicate that while the magnetizations are nonzero, their oscillations exhibit a lack of periodicity and stability.